mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 and $\varepsilon_m = -1.0782 + 5.8089\textrm{j}$ (relative permittivity of
 gold at $400\textrm{nm}$).

-To make the system determined, we need to add some boundary conditions on $\partial \Omega$.
+To make the system fully determined, we need to add some boundary conditions on $\partial \Omega$.
 A common approach is the use of scattering boundary conditions, which make the boundary transparent for
 $\mathbf{E}_s$, allowing us to restric the computational boundary